 - Helps sinus problems.
 The vibrations decrease blockages in the sinus area.

 - When you hum, the muscles in the face, neck, head, and shoulders relax.

 - Activates the parasympathetic nervous system (triggers relaxation response in the body.)

 And don't forget how humming to a crying baby will put them right to sleep.

 How Humming Helps Singing

-Good singers realize the importance of relaxed face muscles and warm up their voices beginning with humming.
+Good singers realize the importance of relaxed facial muscles and warm up their voices, beginning with humming.
 If tension exists in the face and tongue, the tone will also have tension.
-This will ruin a singer's voice and the sound will lack richness and power.
+This will ruin a singer's voice, and the sound will lack richness and power.